HC: Civil Division (Uganda)

 31 October 2014

-Administrative suspension for alleged forged bid security quashed for procedural unfairness and errors on the face of the record.
+Administrative suspension for alleged forged bid securities quashed for procedural unfairness and material errors; damages and costs awarded.

 27 October 2014